flipt-io/flipt/README.md

 - Ability to create advanced distribution rules to target segments of users
 - Native [GRPC](https://grpc.io/) client SDKs to integrate with your existing applications easily
 - Powerful REST API
-- Modern, mobile friendly 📱 UI and debug console
+- Modern, mobile-friendly 📱 UI and debug console
 - Support for multiple databases (Postgres, MySQL, SQLite, CockroachDB)
 - Data import and export to allow storing your data as code
-- Cloud ready :cloud:.
+- Cloud-ready :cloud:.
 Runs anywhere: bare metal, PaaS, K8s, with Docker or without.

 <br clear="both"/>

 ## Values

 - :lock: **Security** - HTTPS support.
+[OIDC](https://www.flipt.io/docs/authentication/methods#openid-connect) and [Static Token](https://www.flipt.io/docs/authentication/methods#static-token) authentication.
 No data leaves your servers and you don't have to open your systems to the outside world to communicate with Flipt.
 It all runs within your existing infrastructure.
 - :rocket: **Speed** - Since Flipt is co-located with your existing services, you do not have to communicate across the internet which can add excessive latency and slow down your applications.
 - :white_check_mark: **Simplicity** - Flipt is a single binary with no external dependencies by default.
-- :thumbsup: **Compatibility** - REST, GRPC, MySQL, Postgres, CockroachDB, SQLite, Redis..
+- :thumbsup: **Compatibility** - REST, GRPC, MySQL, Postgres, CockroachDB, SQLite, Redis...
 Flipt supports it all.

 <br clear="both"/>